 In the wake of a suicide attempt, let your vulnerability be the strength you never knew you had. (guest post from Lindsey Austin, via @iamsteveaustin) #mentalhealth #suicideprevention #marriage

 P.S.
 If you’re reading this months or more after the suicide attempt, and you still haven’t gone to therapy, I don’t know how you’ll ever heal.
-I don’t mean to sound hopeless, but navigating such deep betrayal and mental illness without the help of a professional is the only way Steve and I were able to move forward.
-You can’t stuff this kind of pain forever.
+I don’t mean to sound hopeless, but surviving suicide means navigating deep betrayal and mental illness.
+The help of a mental health professional was the only way Steve and I were able to move forward.
+You can’t ignore this kind of pain forever.

 Bio: Lindsey Austin is a wife and mom of two little ones.
 She loves nature, and often finds God there.
 She finds cooking therapeutic, and laughs at (most) of her husband's jokes.
 Connect with Lindsey on Instagram @raisingaustins.